trofi/trofi.github.io.gen/posts/250-dynamic-linking-is-hard-superh-version.md

 writes and write instructions.

 All the paths directly or indirectly read and write the same **g** location.
-No plase to go wrong, right?
+Seems like no place to go wrong, right?

 Now let's add a **-Wl,-Bsymbolic** linker option used by **GHC**. **man ld**
 says: